It's great to celebrate the achievements of our students.

 The nature of Phil’s work prohibits us from giving the company name or his last name.

-Peter, who graduated in 2016, with a 1st Class honours degree in Computer Games Development from the University of Bedfordshire, now works as a Technician and Demonstrator at the University.
+Peter graduated in 2016, with a 1st Class honours degree in Computer Games Development from the University of Bedfordshire.
+He worked as a Technician and Demonstrator at the University, from 2016 to Februar 2020.

 The University has given me the skills and preparation for working in an educational environment.
 With what I have learned I am able to help lecturers show different skills and approaches to problems in the classroom than what would have not been thought of previously.
 By being a student first, this has given me insight into helping other students with their studies.Peter Wilsher